gregtatum/gl-engine/docs/api/scene.md

 | CommonJS ES6  | `var Scene = require('glam/lib/scene')` |
 | ES6           | `import { Scene } from 'glam'`          |

-The scene describes your WebGL visualization.
-The [Engine](engine.md) will create one for you, but you can create one manually.
+The scene graph describes your WebGL visualization and is a tree structure made up of nodes.
+Nodes can be any object, but are typically meshes, cameras, and lights.
+Nodes can be added to other nodes in the scene, but it is unique to that scene.
+The transforms of the parent nodes apply down to the child nodes.

+Typically the [Engine](./engine.md) will create the scene for you automatically.

 ## Example